VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 The `User model` must convert `integer` based edge comparison to `boolean based` flags to indicate `active, staged, blocked, suspended, approved`.

-The below table is needed for the  internals of the `authserver` which handles user management backed by `LDAP`.
+The below table is needed for the  internals of the `Rust boomi` which handles user management backed by `LDAP`.

 This table may not be off much importance to nilavu, since the `AuthDispatcher` will act as a fascade to `User model` which will  feed the correct JSON as it uses today.
 We may have to trim some of the fields that are not used and which doesn't make sense.
 Please pay attention to that.